Why Some Cannabis Strains Are Purple and the Best Cannabis Strains

 5. Purple Skunk

-This Sativa-dominant hybrid purple strain is a cross of Skunk #1 with an older, unknown purple strain.
+This Sativa-dominant hybrid purple strain is a cross of Skunk #1 with an older, unknown strain.
 The effects of Purple Skunk often produce a very noticeable, tingly body high and cheerful euphoria.

 Purple Skunk is well-loved for its beauty, taste, smell, and body and mind effects.
 As to be expected with its name, Purple Skunk has a pretty distinctive musky, skunk smell.
 Reviewers often liken the taste to a sweet wine.